syegulalp/pydeploy/readme.md

 # Todo

-* Support for including TKinter
+* Support for including TKinter (not included with embedded redistributable)
-* Support for excluding specific modules or submodules
+* Support for excluding specific modules or submodules from apps or stdlib
+* Quick-and-dirty "minimal" mode (no SQLite, no libcrypto or other network modules, which reduces footprint by 7MB or so)

 # License